Max M. Axelrod

 Max M. Axelrod (February 22, 1911 – March 30, 2004) was a businessman, sports pioneer, and social welfare activist from Cleveland, Ohio.
 He is known for founding the Cleveland Jewish News and Lake Forest Country Club and his charitable work with the Jewish Welfare Fund Appeal, Cleveland State University and the United Negro College Fund.

 Early life

 Axelrod was born in Cleveland, Ohio in 1911 to Russian immigrants Peter and Mary Axelrod.
 Peter Axelrod founded The Cleveland Dairy, as farming and the production of kefir was the family business in Russia.
-His great uncle was Russian Menshevik revolutionary Pavel Borisovich Axelrod, the founder of Pravda, the official newspaper of Russia and inventor of keifer.
+His great uncle was Russian Menshevik revolutionary Pavel Borisovich Axelrod, the founder of Pravda, the official newspaper of Russia.

 Max Axelrod graduated from Western Reserve University during the Great Depression with degrees in mathematics and law.
 Axelrod served in WWII with the U.S. Army in Eritrea, Somalia and throughout the Middle East, as both a lawyer and an intelligence officer for the US government.